MNoorFawi/lzhw/docs/6 Comparing LZHW with Others.md

-## LZHW Comparison with Other Compressors Available in Joblib library
+# Comparing LZHW with Others

 I love [joblib](https://joblib.readthedocs.io/en/latest/index.html).
 I usually use it for **parallelism** for its great performance coming with a smooth simplicity.